 Did you know that the breaking of a wine glass after the "I dos" is not only a Jewish custom, but an Italian one as well?
 And the canopy covering an Indian ceremony, called a mandap, looks just like a souped-up Jewish chuppah!

 Fusion cuisine is super popular nowadays, so make a cutting-edge gourmet statement while demonstrating how well two cultures can blend together.

 11 } Schedule dance classes for family members before the big day.

-Not only is this a fun ice-breaker, but teaching both sides of the family a few key steps of the hora or some salsa moves (or whatever specialty dancing you'll have at your wedding) will make them more likely to enjoy participating.
+Not only is this a fun ice-breaker, but teaching both sides of the family a few key steps of the hora, the Kalamatianos, or some salsa moves (or whatever specialty dancing you'll have at your wedding) will make them more likely to enjoy participating.

 12 } Stay true to you.

 Honoring your families' cultures is great, but don't forget to showcase your own personalities.
 Put your favorite songs on the play list and teach Cousin Habib and Tia Elena how to rock the house.
 Or personalize the wedding favors—chocolates from Ghirardelli Square where you had your first date, for example.

 For more on the subject, see My Big Fat Multicultural Wedding.

 Hold up!
 Are you in our tribe?

 Some clients may have paid to be placed in our editorial and some of these links may be affiliate; however, we never include a venue, vendor, or product unless they have a proper place here.
 This is part of our Core Values.
 We create our website first and foremost to be good for the couples using it to plan their Big Day.
 We won't stray from that for a few advertising dollars. #scoutshonor